christopherthomson/OpenRefine-ecology-lesson/02-scripts.md

   - Copy the code and paste it into a text editor.
 Save it as a .txt file.

 ### Open a new project from scratch
-- Right click on the Open Refine logo at top right
+- Right click on the Open Refine logo at top right and open the link in a new tab
-- We'll create a new project with our same Rodents data, as just to test how this works.
+- We'll create a new project here with our same Rodents data, as just to test how this works.
+But, this time we'll create the project from a web address
-- But this time we'll create the project from a web address
+- Go back to the previous lesson page 'Working with Open Refine', copy the link to the Rodents data stored in Dropbox
-- Copy the link to the Rodents data stored in Dropbox and paste it into Open Refine but don't click 'Next' yet
+- When creating the project choose 'Web Addresses (URLs)' as your data source.
+Paste your copied URL but don't click 'Next' yet
 - In the URL, replace the 'www' with 'dl', then click Next.
 - Create a new project, perhaps named 'More Rodents'?